bplociennik/bplociennik.com/content/post/django-elasticsearch-dsl-celery-signal.md

 categories = ["python", "django""]
 +++

-In most of the projects where I was using Elasticsearch, performance was an important thing so every possible to reduce response time was a great opportunity to consider.
+In most of the projects where I was using Elasticsearch, performance was an important thing so every possibility to reduce response time was a great opportunity to consider.

 django-elasticsearch-dsl by default is not supporting rebuilding indexes for Elasticsearch in the background.

-Lucky we, there is possible to change the [default signal](https://django-elasticsearch-dsl.readthedocs.io/en/latest/settings.html#elasticsearch-dsl-signal-processor) from `RealTimeSignalProcessor` to a custom one.
+Lucky us, there is possible to change the [default signal](https://django-elasticsearch-dsl.readthedocs.io/en/latest/settings.html#elasticsearch-dsl-signal-processor) from `RealTimeSignalProcessor` to a custom one.
 So we can easily move the rebuilding calculation to our Celery worker and return something for the user much faster.

 ## How to use it?